How to hire an out-of-state employee (the right way)

 - If you don’t already have a policy with a company, you’ll need to determine if your new employee’s resident state requires this insurance.
 While some states mandate private insurance through a company, others include workers’ compensation automatically as a tax included in payroll, such as Washington’s Labor & Industries tax.
 To find out if your state requires workers’ compensation insurance, start with this table within the Workers’ Compensation Laws - State by State Comparison article from NFIB.com.

-And finally, should you have any remaining questions or concerns, don’t hesitate to reach out to your payroll specialist.
+And finally, should you have any remaining questions or concerns, don’t hesitate to reach out to your payroll specialists.